evgeniyBog/BasketCalculator/README.md

 2. Maven 3.3

 ##Building application
-To build application with tests, execute: 'mvn clean install' To generate javadocs use: 'mvn javadoc:javadoc' command
+To build application with tests, execute: 'mvn clean install'.

+To generate javadocs use: 'mvn javadoc:javadoc' command

 ##Running application and tests